mcosovic/JuliaGrid.jl/docs/src/powerFlow/inDepthSolution.md

   \end{array}
   \right].
 ```
-As we can see, the Jacobian matrix can be written using four block matrices:
+The Jacobian matrix can be expressed using four block matrices:
 ```math
 	  \mathbf{J(x^{(\nu)})} =
   \begin{bmatrix}